euro-hpc-pl/SpinGlassEngine.jl/docs/src/params.md

 # Contracting PEPS tensor network
-Once we construct the tensor network, we can proceed with its contraction.
-The first step involves preparing structures to store information about the approximate contraction using the MPS-MPO method and the exploration of states through the branch-and-bound algorithm.
+With the tensor network constructed, we now prepare to initiate the core branch-and-bound algorithm.
+The process begins with preparing data structures that store information about approximate contraction using the boundary MPS-MPO method and the exploration of states through the branch-and-bound algorithm.
 ```@docs
 MpsContractor
 ```